Letter on Failure to Communicate with Customers

 What is a letter on failure to communicate?

 This is a formal letter that a manager or employer writes to his employee when he fails to communicate properly.
-The purpose of writing this letter is to reprimand the worker so that he does not fail to communicate again in the future.
+The purpose of writing this letter is to reprimand the worker so that he does not fail to speak again in the future.

 How to write?